pinojs/pino-abstract-transport/README.md

   It can also return a promise.
 In this case discard the the `cb` argument.

 * `parseLine(line)` a function that is used to parse line received from `pino`.

+* `expectPinoConfig` a boolean that indicates if the transport expects Pino to add some of its configuration to the stream.
+Default: `false`.

 ## Example